-The dog is sent in a clockwise direction around Cone #1, then sent in an anti clockwise direction around cone # 2, then also in an anticlockwise direction around cone # 3 and back to the handler.
+The dog is sent in a clockwise direction around Cone #1, then sent in a counter-clockwise direction around cone # 2, then also in a counter-clockwise direction around cone # 3 and back to the handler.

-The dog is sent in an anticlockwise direction around Cone #2, then sent in a clockwise direction around cone #1, then also in a clockwise direction around cone #3 and back to the handler.
+The dog is sent in a counter-clockwise direction around Cone #2, then sent in a clockwise direction around cone #1, then also in a clockwise direction around cone #3 and back to the handler.